ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 To create a destination NAT (DNAT) rule:

-1. In the top menu navigation, click on **Networking**.
+1. In the top menu navigation, click **Networking**.
-2. Click on **Edge Gateways** and select your virtual data center's Edge Gateway.
+2. Click **Edge Gateways** and select your VDC's Edge Gateway.
-3. In the left navigation under **Services**, click on **NAT**.
+3. In the left navigation under **Services**, click **NAT**.
-4. Click on **New** to create a new NAT rule.
+4. Click **New** to create a new NAT rule.
 5. The Add NAT Rule wizard will appear.
 There are four fields that must be filled out.
    1. **Name** – In this example, `dnat-to-jump` is used.
    2. **Interface type** – Select `DNAT` (destination NAT) as the interface type.
    3. **External IP** – Input one of the public IP addresses provided by {{site.data.keyword.cloud_notm}} to your instance.
-You may click on the information button to the right of the field to see these IP addresses.
+You may click the information button to the right of the field to see these IP addresses.
 In this example, `public-ip-0` (the first actual public IP obtained in the previous step) is used.
-   4. ** Internal IP** – This is the IP address of the virtual machines you created in the previous step.
+   4. ** Internal IP** – This is the IP address of the VMs you created in the previous step.
 In this example, `192.168.100.10/32` is used.
    5. **Application** - Leave empty.
    6. Expand **Advanced Settings** and configure values for `Priority` and `Firewall Match`.
 1. Click **Save** when complete.